gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 2. Pre-installed R packages

-Open the RStudio, look at the 'Console' part and make sure the listed R version is 'R version 3.3.0'.
-If there are multiple R versions installed on your laptop, please follow [Using Different Versions of R](https://support.rstudio.com/hc/en-us/articles/200486138-Using-Different-Versions-of-R) to switch R version to the latest one.
-Then in the 'Console' part, type below command to install required packages.
+* Open RStudio and check the text at the top of the Console window to find the listed R version, which should be 'R version 3.3.0.'.
+* If there are multiple R versions installed on your laptop, please follow [Using Different Versions of R](https://support.rstudio.com/hc/en-us/articles/200486138-Using-Different-Versions-of-R) to switch R version to the latest one.
+* In the Console window, type below command to install required packages.

 ```r
 # install 'shiny' package